maruthamuthu/common_utils/README.md

       The Core properties is a singleton class.
 It is used to initialize, set and get the property across the java application.
 ## 3. String
+        i.
+StringsUtil
-      The StringUtil class is used to hold the string utility functions.
+            This class is used to hold the string utility functions.
+Like isEmpty, isNotEmpty with null check. ii.
+StringAppender
+             This is class used to addend the object, char into StringBuilder.
+It has a utility of append with traling space, lead space, etc.
 ## 4. Exception
         i.
 CoreException
             This class is used to throw the error with error code, so that application can esily